brainstormforce/sureforms-public/readme.txt

 = x.x.x =
 * New: Introducing a new custom table for the entries.
 * Improvement: Webhook settings fields UX Improvements.
-* Improvement: Added help text for email fields.
+* Improvement: Added help text for email field.
 * Improvement: UX improvements for phone number and dropdown field.
 * Improvement: Improved field spacing between fields.
 * Improvement: Added Site Logo option for the Instant Forms.